Decorating a Small Space

 The smaller the space, the less money you will spend on flooring products, countertops, window coverings etc…you can then spend SMART money where it counts!

-While the tile above itself wasn’t cheap, because it was a smaller space, the cost was MORE than manageable and was a great bang for buck!
+While the tile above wasn’t cheap, because it was a smaller space, the cost was MORE than manageable.

 Same goes with the tile in this bathroom niche (our last home).